Thomas Moore: Ireland's "national music"

 The "ultra-Tory" The Anti-Jacobin Review ("Monthly Political and Literary Censor") discerned in Moore's Melodies something more than innocuous drawing-room ballads: "several of them were composed in a very disordered state of society, if not in open rebellion.
 They are the melancholy ravings of the disappointed rebel, or his ill-educated offspring".
 Moore was providing texts to what he described as "our national music", and his lyrics did often "reflect an unmistakable intimation of dispossession and loss in the music itself".

-Despite Moore's difficult relationship with O'Connell, in the early 1840s his Melodies were employed in the "Liberator's" renewed campaign for Repeal.
+Despite Moore's difficult relationship with O'Connell (privately he suggested that "O'Connell and his ragamuffins" brought "tarnish upon Irish patriotism"), in the early 1840s his Melodies were employed in the "Liberator's" renewed campaign for Repeal.
 The Repeal Association's monster meetings (crowds of over 100,000) were usually followed by public banquets.
-At Mallow, Co.
-Cork, before the dinner speeches, a singer performed Moore's "Where Is the Slave?": Oh, where's the slave so lowly, Condemned to chains unholy, Who could be burst His bonds accursed, Would die beneath them slowly?
+At Mallow, County Cork, before the dinner speeches, a singer performed Moore's "Where Is the Slave?": Oh, where's the slave so lowly, Condemned to chains unholy, Who could be burst His bonds accursed, Would die beneath them slowly?
 O'Connell leapt to his feet, threw his arms wide and cried "I am not that slave!"
 All the room followed: "We are not those slaves!
 We are not those slaves!"

 In the greatest meeting of all, at the Hill of Tara (by tradition the inaugural seat of the High Kings of Ireland), on the feast-day of the Assumption, 15 August 1843, O'Connell's carriage proceeded through a crowd, reportedly of a million, accompanied by a harpist playing Moore's "The Harp that once through Tara's Halls".

+Although, like Moore, distancing themselves from O'Connell, the Young Irelanders did not embrace Moore's oeuvre with the same enthusiasm.
+Seeking to promote a national poetry with a "more vehement diction", in the pages of The Nation, Charles Gavan Duffy and Thomas Davis ranged in their appraisal of Moore from "from critical detraction to tacit emulation".